 Shorelands of Monmouth Beach

 The first real development of this cozy river area began with Hugh J. Hastings, a very wealthy NYC newspaper owner and national Republican Party activist, who came to America from Ireland in 1831.
 He paid $75,000 for 33 acres in Monmouth Beach in 1873 — mostly in and around Shorelands (then vacant riverfront property).
 After being thrown from a horse drawn carriage while on Broadway in Long Branch, he died in 1883 at age 63.
-Hastings Place was named for him.
+Hastings Place is named for him.

 In 1912, George Gale sold the golf course land to the Monmouth Beach Land Company, which began real development.
 In September 1914, the New-York Tribune reported that the sale of “Shorelands by J.W.
 Doolitle” was underway.
 By then only “two bungalows of artistic design” had been built.
 The plan called for bungalows costing $1,500 to $3,500 to be built.